whusterj/whusterj.github.io/_posts/2014-11-18-plaintext-email-with-django.md

 tags: python django programming
 ---

 Short answer: **don’t**.
-Managing whitespace in plain text templates is a headache-and-a-half….
+Managing whitespace in plain text templates is a headache-and-a-half...

-God forbid you want to add some if statements or for loops!
+God forbid you should want your template to have some `if` statements or `for` loops!
 Suddenly you have a steamy, tangled mess on your hands.

 Writing and maintaining templates in non-whitespace-sensitive HTML is faaar more sane.
 So my advice: write your template in HTML, render it to a string, and then use the html2text library to convert the rendered HTML to plaintext.